 - 1 Avocado (1/8 reserved)

-Seal all seasoning ingredients in a Ziploc back and shake until thoroughly mixed.
-(This should make 2 batches of seasoning.
-Leftover seasoning should be stored in a cool, dry place).
+- Seal all seasoning ingredients in a Ziploc back and shake until thoroughly mixed.

-Heat garlic oil in a frying pan on medium and stir in beef.
+- Heat garlic oil in a frying pan on medium and stir in beef.
 Scramble fry until cooked through.
 Drain.
-Return frying pan to heat.
+Return the frying pan to heat.

-Combine 2 tbsp of taco seasoning with enough water to cover the bottom of the frying pan.
+- Combine 1 tbsp of taco seasoning with enough water to cover the bottom of the frying pan.
 Pour over meat and stir to combine.
-Allow liquid to simmer until water has evaporated (10-15 minutes).
+Allow the liquid to simmer until water has evaporated (10-15 minutes).

 If you are having trouble removing the lettuce leaves without ripping them, you can double them up when making your tacos.
 Just make sure you cover any tears or holes as best you can and have a napkin handy!